-The weather knowing what to wear in San Francisco on any given day, and for any given activity, a challenge.
+Knowing what to wear in San Francisco on any given day, and for any given activity, is a challenge due the unique microclimates of the city.
 I know it’s only a few miles difference, but the weather can be drastically different from one side of the bridge to the other.
 This means layers are important for your bike ride across the Golden Gate Bridge.

 I started my bike ride barely being able to see the top of the Golden Gate Bridge from the San Francisco side.
 By the time I crossed the bridge, it was blue skies and sunshine and I was looking back at the fog.

-The weather in Sausalito was a gorgeous blue sky and warm 70* day.
+The weather in Sausalito was a gorgeous blue sky and warm 70o day.

 When I returned to the city, the wind was whipping across the bridge.
 I’d taken my fleece off to only leave a tank top on while biking back from Sausalito and sincerely wished I’d put it back on before crossing the bridge again.